-The Waterfront is on Lautoka’s foreshore with views of the harbour and you can catch a great sunset from the aptly named Sunset Bar.
+The Tanoa Waterfront Hotel is on Lautoka’s foreshore with views of the harbour and you can catch a great sunset from the aptly named Sunset Bar.
 There are 46 Superior Rooms (16 interconnecting), 40 Executive Rooms (24 interconnecting) and four Suites.
 In hotel dining is at Fin’s Restaurant.

 The romance of the tropics’ Fiji has long been a favourite destination for honeymooners and couples wanting a romantic break and it’s becoming increasingly popular for weddings or the re-affirming of vows.
 Apart from the romance, it is so inexpensive compared to traditional weddings and you don’t have to compromise to please the in-laws, family and friends.
 In fact, you could take half a dozen guests and still be way in front compared to the cost of a wedding at home with the trimmings.